mlanotte1998/SoftDevProject/report/doc.md

 To go further on how the system will be distributed, there will be one main node that handles the registration of the system.
 Other nodes will be made and they will register with the main node and be given information on how to access the other nodes in the system.
 This allows each node to be able to have direct communication with the other nodes.
+The Rendezvous Server and Node classes will have to be reworked to work with the application and actually allow the application to be a distributed system rather than just having a naive message sending system that is the current network code implementation created.

 ## Implementation